WebDev-Group-4-25/iscp_enrollment/README.md

 ## 👨‍💻 Author

 Made by your dev team with love (and memes) 🇵🇭
-Inspired by the **ISCP** cultural phenomenon.
+Inspired by the **ISCP** meme.

+- Migueh, Rica Joi C.
+- Osana, Lester
+- Pablo, Jeremias G.
+- Sanchez, Ma.
+Paula S.
+- Xavier, Mikhail Gabriel

 ---

 ## 📝 License

 Open-source.
-Free to remix and meme responsibly!
+Free to remix and meme responsibly.